-256 Marlborough was built in 1887 by Silas Whiton Merrill, a builder, for speculative sale, one of three contiguous houses (254-256-258 Marlborough).
-He is shown as the owner and builder on the original building permit applications for all three houses, each dated April 14, 1887.
-He also is shown as the owner on the final building inspection reports for all three houses, all dated May 9, 1888, with David L. Rand, mason, shown as the builder.
+256 Marlborough was built in 1887-1888 by building contractor Silas Whiton Merrill, one of three contiguous houses (254-256-258 Marlborough) built for speculative sale.
+He is shown as the owner on the original building permit applications for all three houses, each dated April 14, 1887, and on the final building inspection reports for all three houses, dated May 9, 1888.
 Neither the applications nor the inspection reports indicate an architect.
-Silas Merrill is also shown as the owner of all three houses on the 1888 Bromley map.

-By the 1890-1891 winter season, 256 Marlborough was purchased from Edwin Sampson by Isaac Homer Sweetser, an attorney.
+On September 24, 1890, 256 Marlborough was purchased from Edwin Sampson by Isaac Homer Sweetser, an attorney.
 He was unmarried and his mother, Elizabeth Seaver (Soule) Sweetser, widow of insurance executive Isaac Sweetser, and his sister, Ida Elizabeth Sweetser, lived with him.
-They previously had lived at 19 Monument Square in Charlestown, where she was living when her husband died in August of 1887.
+They previously had lived at 19 Monument Square in Charlestown, where his father had died in August of 1887.

 Elizabeth Sweetser died in April of 1895.

 During the early 1900s, and possibly earlier and later, their cousin, Helen M. Sampson, was living with them.
 She was the daughter of their mother’s brother-in-law and sister, Sylvanus Sampson and Mary Chapman (Soule) Sampson.
 Sylvanus Sampson does not appear to have been closely related to Edwin Holbrook Sampson, the original owner of 256 Marlborough.

 Isaac Sweetser died in April of 1915.
-Ida Sweetser continued to live at 256 Marlborough.
-Isaac Sweetser’s Heirs are shown as the owners on the 1917 and 1928 Bromley maps.
+Ida Elizabeth Sweetser continued to live at 256 Marlborough.

 256 Marlborough was not enumerated in the 1930 US Census, and was not listed in the 1930-1932 Blue Books.

-By 1933, 256 Marlborough was the home of Mrs. Katherine (Phister) Cowin, the widow of US Army Colonel William Benton Cowin, and two of their children, John Phister Cowin and Miss Jean Cowin.
+On May 27, 1932, 256 Marlborough was acquired from George Holden by Katherine (Phister) Cowin, the widow of US Army Colonel William Benton Cowin.
+Their son and daughter, John Phister Cowin and Jean Cowin, lived with her.

 John Cowin was killed in an automobile accident in August of 1933.

-Katherine Cowin and Jean Cowin continued to live at 256 Marlborough during the 1935-1936 winter season, but moved soon thereafter to an apartment at The Colonial at 382 Commonwealth.
+Katherine Cowin and Jean Cowin continued to live at 256 Marlborough in 1935, but moved thereafter to an apartment in The Colonial at 382 Commonwealth.
 By 1936, Katherine Cowin was treasurer of the International Institute of Boston at 190 Beacon.

-By early 1936, 256 Marlborough was the home of leather merchant Albert F. Gordon and his wife, Sarah V. (Flanagan) Gordon.
+On December 26, 1935, 256 Marlborough was purchased from Katherine Cowin by leather merchant Albert F. Gordon and his wife, Sarah V. (Flanagan) Gordon.
 They previously had lived in Brookline.
 In February of 1936, Albert Gordon applied for (and subsequently received) permission to remodel the interior to add an elevator.
-A. F. and S. V. Gordon are shown as the owners on the 1938 Bromley map.

 They continued to live at 256 Marlborough until his death in March of 1948.

-By 1948, 256 Marlborough was acquired from Albert Gordon’s estate by real estate dealer Thomas J. Diab.
+On August 31, 1948, 256 Marlborough was acquired from Albert Gordon’s estate by real estate dealer Thomas J. Diab.
 In September of 1948, he applied for (and subsequently received) permission to convert the house from a single-family dwelling into a five apartments.
 On October 15, 1951, he transferred the property to his firm, Baid Realty Corp.
 (Biad being Diab spelled backwards).

-The property changed hands and in September of 1962 was acquired by real estate broker Peter A. Mead.
+The property changed hands and on September 19, 1962, was acquired by real estate broker Peter A. Mead.
 He and his wife, Sara D. Mead, lived in one of the apartments.
-In 1969, they combined the units on the first and second floors, creating a duplex apartment and reducing the number of units from five to four.
+In 1969, they combined the units on the first and second floors, creating a duplex apartment for themselves and reducing the number of units from five to four.